 I moved to Boston in the 1990s, and since then I have produced numerous exhibits, films, and projects for The First Church of Christ, Scientist.
-I served as creative director for The Mary Baker Eddy Library from 2000 to 2003.
-The healing practice of Christian Science is where my heart is today, along with my work for TMC Youth and this new adventure of lecturing.
+I served as creative director for The Mary Baker Eddy Library from 2000 to 2003 and helped with the development of TMC Youth—The Mother Church's global youth initiative—after that.
+The healing practice of Christian Science is where my heart is today, along with my current focus as co-manager of the Christian Science Board of Lectureship.

 *The First Church of Christ, Scientist, and Miscellany, p.160